Kedrigern/data-table/readme.md

 #Data table

-For manipulation with table organized collection of data.
+For robust manipulation with table organized collection of data (excel, csv tables).

-Provide ability to work with whole rows and columns.
+Provide ability to work with whole rows and columns, call callbacks, resort, rename, filter...
 See examples.

-Import csv, export to plain text, html, csv.
+Import csv and array.
+Export to plain array, text, html, csv.

 ##Install